MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-onelake-page.md

 ms.date: 09/17/2023
 ---

-# Understand the metrics app onelake page
+# Understand the metrics app OneLake page

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-The Microsoft Fabric Capacity Metrics app's onelake page provides an information of your capacity's storage.
-It's divided into the three sections as mentioned.
-The top section is for different cards, middle section is a table visual and bottom section has two different column charts.
+The Microsoft Fabric Capacity Metrics app's OneLake page provides capacity storage information.
+It is divided into the following four sections:

-At the top of the page, the **Capacity Name** field allows for the selection of the capacity for which results are displayed by the app.
-Furthermore, the **Date Range** and **Top N** slicer options can be utilized to filter the page in accordance with a specific date range or the top workspaces by their consumed storage.
+- Filters
+- Cards
+- Table Visual
+- Column Charts

+## Filters
+There are three report filters located at the top of the page.

+* **Capacity Name** - Select a capacity.
+The app displays information related to the selected capacity.

+* **Date Range** - Select the date range.
+The app displays results for the selected date range.

+* **Top** - The number of workspaces that needs to be displayed in the app is to be selected.
+The workspaces are ordered according to storage volume.
+The workspaces that have the highest storage volume appear at the top of the list.

-## Top row cards
+## Cards

-In this page, there are three cards present to provide specific information on storage.
+This page includes three cards that display storage information related to the filter selection.

 * **Workspaces** - Total number of workspaces present on the capacity on the selected date range.

-* **Current storage in GB** - Displays the latest hourly point in time storage used by capacity.
+* **Current storage (GB)** - Displays the latest hourly point in time storage used by capacity.

-* **Cumulative storage in GB** - Displays the cumulative billed storage in GB for workspaces in selected capacity.
+* **Billed storage (GB)** - Displays the billed storage in GB for workspaces in selected capacity.

-## Top workspaces by cumulative utilization (GB) %
+## Top n workspaces by billed storage %

-This table visual shows storage information on top n workspaces by their cumulative utilization (GB).
-Top N value can be changed by using Top N slicer on the top.
+This table visual shows top n workspaces by their billed storage %.
+Top n value can be changed by using Top filter.
 The table visual displays the four values listed below.

 * **Workspace name** - The name of the workspace.